taustation-fan/taustation-fan.github.io/timeline.md

 * 2021-02-23: [**Ross 154 System opened**](https://taustation.space/blog/update-changelog-2021-feb-23/)
 * 2021-02-23: [New wealth of Tier 4 equipment](https://taustation.space/blog/update-changelog-2021-feb-23/)
 * 2021-04-23: [New wealth of Tier 5 equipment](https://taustation.space/blog/update-changelog-2021-april-23/)
+* 2021-08-17: some YZ Ceti stations are now **Tier 6**, and players can reach that tier.
+New items along with it.

 See also: [tales from the auld ones](tales), a more subjective view of Tau Station's history and community.